Wild-W/Civ6-RandomSeeder/README.md

    npx civ6-randomseeder
    ```
    * If you skipped installing the package, npx will temporarily install it globally
+6. (Optional) Download this [batch file](other_files/start.bat) and place it in your directory
+   * This file executes `npx civ6-randomizer` in the directory its placed in, think of it like a shortcut

 <p align="right">(<a href="#top">back to top</a>)</p>